-- (i) Together with the Chief Executive and other executive managers, ensure that the Council's objectives are achieved and contribute to the development and implementation of strategic policy - (ii) At the direction of the Chief Executive, to oversee the delivery and development of services in line with the Council's scheme of delegation - (iii) At the direction of the Chief Executive, to act as lead sponsor for specific service areas and projects which contribute to the development and implementation of strategic policy.
+- Together with the Chief Executive and other Directors, ensure that the Council's objectives are achieved and contribute to the development and implementation of strategic policy. - At the direction of the Chief Executive, to oversee the delivery and development of services in line with the Council's scheme of delegation. - At the direction of the Chief Executive, to act as lead sponsor for specific service areas and projects which contribute to the development and implementation of strategic policy.